 Gluten Free Eggplant Parmesan is easy to make!
 This dish is baked, not fried!
-Dairy-free and Vegan options too!
+We have included Dairy-free and Vegan options too!

 Eggplant is actually one of my husband’s favorite food items.
 It is not something that I often use in my cooking.
-I need to get better about that.
+I need to get better about that, I’m sure he would appreciate it!

-But with this Gluten Free Eggplant Parmesan dish, I think I’ll be using it a whole lot more!
+But with this Gluten Free Eggplant Parmesan dish, I think I’ll be using eggplant a whole lot more!

 Gluten Free Eggplant Parmesan is actually easier than you think.
 It may have multiple steps but they are simple.